tropicsquare/ts-hw-scripts/README.md

 lists, how to define nested lists, how to define compilation/elaboration options or how to configure hooks).

+Note: Examples are not publicly available due to sensitive PDK information!

 ## Templates

 Templates of various config files can be found in `templates` folder.
 Following